 Furthermore, employees who feel that their performance is not valued are less committed and perform worse than their co-workers.
 Furthermore, they experience more job anxiety and depressed moods than others.

-Although the relationship between organizational politics and employee outcomes is not direct, you can mediate it by social capital.
-Job stress, job satisfaction, and turnover intentions are significant outcomes of employee perceptions of organizational politics.
+Although the relationship between organization politics and employee outcomes is not direct, you can mediate it by social capital.
+Job stress, job satisfaction, and turnover intentions are significant outcomes of employee perceptions.

 Another effect of workplace politics is that some workers may take shortcuts to the top.
 They may not even attend meetings because of this unhappiness.
 Moreover, this type of behavior prevents discussion of critical issues.